Posted: Monday, March 20, 2017

 Dr. Herbst emphasized the importance of being attuned to potential adverse effects.
 “In my experience, you have to think about it to find it,” he said.
 For instance, “if a patient reports feeling tired, you have to think about adrenal toxicity—eg, adrenal cortical function or endocrine function.
 If a patient reports shortness of breath, is it related to pneumonitis or the heart?”

-Roy S. Herbst, MD, PhD, has disclosed that he is a consultant for AstraZeneca, Eli Lilly, Genentech/Roche, Merck, and Pfizer, and receives clinical trials support or grant support from Genentech and Merck.
+Roy S. Herbst, MD, PhD, has served as a consultant for AstraZeneca, Eli Lilly, Genentech/Roche, Merck, and Pfizer and has received clinical trials support or grant support from Genentech and Merck.